Omaima Nelson: Murder

-A few hours later, in the early morning of December 2, Omaima went to the Monte Vista Avenue house of an acquaintance, 27-year-old Jose Esquivel, and told her that her husband had sexually assaulted her, showing him cuts on her chest, thighs, and feet, as well as ligature markings on her wrists as proof.
+A few hours later, in the early morning of December 2, Omaima went to the Monte Vista Avenue house of an acquaintance, 27-year-old Jose Esquivel, and told him that her husband had sexually assaulted her, showing him cuts on her chest, thighs, and feet, as well as ligature markings on her wrists as proof.
 She then asked him to help in the disposal of Nelson's body, including his entrails and dentures, which she had brought to his doorstep in a garbage bag and wanted to dump into the Back Bay in Newport Beach.
 In exchange she offered him several appliances and the false promise of $75,000 from a safe that really only contained $100.
 Esquivel told her he accepted and excused himself to get his truck, but instead called the police.

-During questioning, she initially claimed that no fight had occurred between her and Nelson after the assault, but that instead "two women and three guys" entered the apartment the same night, drugged her, murdered Nelson and attempted to frame her by planting his dismembered remains when she let a neighbor borrow Nelson's car the next day.
+During questioning immediately after her arrest, Omaima initially denied telling Esquivel of Nelson's murder, instead claiming that the body parts in the car belonged to someone murdered by Nelson, also accusing him of raping her and other women, mentioning his previous criminal record.
+After the discovery of body parts in the apartment, Omaima claimed that no fight had occurred between her and Nelson after the assault, but that instead "two women and three guys" entered the apartment the same night, drugged her, murdered Nelson and attempted to frame her by planting his dismembered remains when she let a neighbor borrow Nelson's car the next day.
+A medical examination of Omaima found no signs of sexual assault and also attested that the cuts on her body were not consistent with defensive wounds.